Asylum granted to Cuban pilot refugee who landed in the Everglades

-POMPANO BEACH, FLA.
-(WSVN) - Asylum has been granted to Ruben Martinez Machado a Cuban pilot who arrived in the Everglades in an unusual way.
+MIAMI (WSVN) - Asylum has been granted to a Cuban pilot who arrived in the Everglades in an unusual way.

-He was placed in federal custody and was in a Pompano facility as his asylum case moved through the system.
+He was placed in federal custody and stayed in a Pompano facility as his asylum case moved through the system.

 In late October, the 29-year-old took off from Cuba in a Soviet-era crop duster in his search for freedom.
 He flew a distance of about 270 miles before landing at a small airport in the Everglades.

-Machado barely had any fuel to make the flight but he was successful in arriving.
+Martinez Machado barely had any fuel to make the flight, but he was successful in arriving.

+“I was very scared, very scared to do it, always flying low, and I was looking, worried if there was someone following me and that could take me down,” he said.”

 His attorney, Eduardo Soto, said that Machado was in danger.